William Candlett

-William Candlett (1847 – 20 June 1904) was an English cricketer.
+William Candlett (c.
+1847 – 20 June 1904) was an English cricketer.
 Born at Newton in Lancashire, Candlett was a right-handed batsman who bowled right-arm medium pace.

 He made one appearance in first-class cricket for Kent County Cricket Club against Yorkshire in 1880 at Mote Park in Maidstone.

 He died at Salford in Lancashire on 20 June 1904.